Spatially homogeneous teleparallel spacetimes with four-dimensional groups of motions: Introduction

 \section{Introduction}

-Current observations in cosmology, such as different measurements of the present-time value \(H_0\) of Hubble parameter~\cite{Planck:2018vyg} by either early-time or late-time methods, put tensions on the the so-called $\Lambda$CDM model, which models the dynamics of the universe through general relativity, a cosmological constant $\Lambda$ and cold dark matter (CDM), and is nowadays considered as the standard model of cosmology.
+Current observations in cosmology, such as different measurements of the present-time value \(H_0\) of the Hubble parameter~\cite{Planck:2018vyg} by either early-time or late-time methods, put tensions on the so-called $\Lambda$CDM model, which models the dynamics of the universe through general relativity, a cosmological constant $\Lambda$ and cold dark matter (CDM), and is nowadays considered as the standard model of cosmology.
 Various potential explanations for these observations have been offered, such as introducing new and unknown types of matter, or modifications of the underlying theory of gravity, and their implications on cosmological observations have been investigated~\cite{DiValentino:2021izs,CANTATA:2021ktz,Heisenberg:2018vsk}.
-These modifications include a class of theories in which gravity is not attributed to the curvature of the Levi-Civita connection, but to the torsion of a flat, metric-compatible connection, known as teleparallel gravity~\cite{Aldrovandi:2013wha,Golovnev:2018red,Hohmann:2022mlc}, and their cosmology has been extensively studied~\cite{Bahamonde:2021gfp,Cai:2015emx}.
+These modifications include a class of theories in which gravity is not attributed to the curvature of the Levi-Civita connection, but to the torsion of a flat, metric-compatible connection, known as teleparallel gravity~\cite{Aldrovandi:2013wha,Golovnev:2018red,Hohmann:2022mlc}, their homogeneous and isotropic backgrounds have been derived~\cite{Hohmann:2020zre,Coley:2022qug} and the resulting cosmology has been extensively studied~\cite{Bahamonde:2021gfp,Cai:2015emx}.

 An important tool to study cosmology and relate gravity theories to cosmological observables is (predominantly linear) cosmological perturbation theory~\cite{Kodama:1984ziu,Mukhanov:1990me,Malik:2008im}.
 Its fundamental assumption is to split the full dynamics of matter and the gravitational field into a homogeneous and isotropic background, and a non-homogeneous, non-isotropic perturbation.
 While this method is applicable without restrictions to a large number of modified gravity theories, it turns out that in teleparallel gravity theories a so-called strong coupling problem arises.
 One symptom of strong coupling is the fact that certain modes in the linear perturbation theory become non-dynamical for highly symmetric background solutions, such as the homogeneous and isotropic background conventionally assumed in cosmology~\cite{Golovnev:2018wbh,Golovnev:2020zpv,BeltranJimenez:2020fvy,Blagojevic:2020dyq,Guzman:2019oth,BeltranJimenez:2019nns,Bahamonde:2022ohm}.
 Several possible solutions to this problem have been proposed, such as a relaxed notion of symmetry for teleparallel spacetimes, which applies the homogeneity and isotropy only to the metric, but allows the flat connection to possess less symmetry~\cite{Golovnev:2020nln,Li:2023fto}.